优易点

 Starting in SDK v3.2.2, login callbacks no longer send callbackUrl as a query parameter.
 The SDK passes callback context through hash/window.name, avoids popup.closed polling by default, and does not force the callback page to call window.close().

-Starting in SDK v3.3.0, LoginUI opens the hosted login page in an iframe modal by default.
+Starting in SDK v3.3.0, LoginUI supports opening the hosted login page in an iframe modal.
 Pass displayMode: "popup" if you need the legacy full-popup flow.

 Starting in SDK v3.3.2, the root package also exports the server-side phone binding request and response types.
 Use PaymentClient.sendPhoneVerificationCode(...) and PaymentClient.bindPhoneNumber(...) when your backend lets a logged-in hosted user bind a phone number inside your own account settings flow.